javierordunarubio/collection_of_clickstream_data/README.md

 ## Steps to have everything running

+0) Clone the repo and create an empty folder called data inside the folder docker_images.

 1) Run the start_script.sh (execute ```bash start_script.sh```).
 This will deploy services defined in the file docker_images/docker-compose-zookeper-kafka-postgres.yml.
 Besides, it will activate the poetry venv.
 Once this is done, go back to the previous folder level (execute ```cd ..```).

 2) Run the following SQL commands on the SQL database: